Avoca Beach Theatre

-The Avoca Beach Theatre is a historic movie theater located in Avoca Beach, New South Wales.
+The Avoca Beach Theatre is an historic movie theatre located in Avoca Beach, New South Wales.
 First established as an outdoor cinema in the late 1940s, it was formally opened in late 1951.
 The theatre offers a range of events from film screenings to live music and comedy performances.

 The BBC listed it as one of the 10 most beautiful cinemas in the world.